skyfielders/python-skyfield/skyfield/documentation/index.rst

 News
 ====

+**2016 March 30**

+  Released Skyfield 0.8 with expanded documentation, that now includes an `api` presenting the docstrings from all stable and supported methods.

 **2016 March 24**

   With the release of Skyfield 0.7, the final API upheavals of the pre-1.0 era are now complete.
   The introduction of the new timescale object